+Video Contributed by Parul Shandilya

 Calculate height of Binary Tree using Inorder and Level Order Traversal

 Given Inorder traversal and Level Order traversal of a Binary Tree.
 The task is to calculate the height of the tree without constructing it.